SAP-archive/sap-devtoberfest-2020/topics/workflow/readme.md

 ## Videos

 We've also recorded these exercises individually, for you to watch.
 We'll be airing them all for the first time on YouTube as [premieres](https://support.google.com/youtube/answer/9080341).
-Premieres are videos that appear on YouTube for the first time at a specific date and time, and the video author is usually there in the chat and available to answer questions on the content.
+Premieres are videos that appear initially on YouTube at a specific date and time, and the video author is usually there in the chat and available to answer questions on the content.

 For you, this means that you can set a reminder for the premieres to get notifications of when they're going live, and then join on YouTube to watch the content together, along with your fellow developers and friends, and also with the SAP Developer Advocate responsible.
 This means that you can chat live with them and ask questions during the event.